tran-barry/Foosball-Tracker/README.txt

 	List matches			A list of their matches' IDs

 Each match will be stored in an	List.
 They will have this structure:
-	int id					Match's ID (automatically assigned @ creation) int playerA				The ID of the first player in the match int playerB				The ID of the second player in the match int scoreA				The end score of the first player int scoreB				The end score of the second player
+	int playerA				The ID of the first player in the match int playerB				The ID of the second player in the match int scoreA				The end score of the first player int scoreB				The end score of the second player

 Externally, this information will be stored in a .dat file.
 We will have 2 .dat files - players.dat and matches.dat.
-Each record will be one line of entry in the .dat files.
-In the case of players.dat, the last entry in each line will be -1, to indicate the end of their list of matches.
+In the case of players.dat, the last entry for a player will be -1, to indicate the end of their list of matches.
 -------------------------------------------------------------------------------
 PROGRAM FLOW